-At Edmondsley Primary and Nursery School we are committed to equality.
+At Edmondsley Primary and Nursery School we are committed to equality and inclusion.
 We aim for every pupil to fulfil their potential no matter what their needs.
 Our school is committed to anti-discriminatory practice to promote equality of opportunity and valuing diversity for all children and families.
 We aim to:

 - provide a secure and accessible environment in which all our children can flourish and in which all contributions are considered and valued;